 A sealed jar becomes a pressurized chamber and then a partial vacuum when plasma is released into it.
 This is really amazing to watch, I can create all kinds of effects in the jar.
 Smoke gets obliterated, and gasses in the air from the smallest things cause changes to the corona.

 different tubes will operate it.
 Some more common then others.
 You need a pretty big pentode power beam tube for this.
+The 6KD6 tube, a large TV horz. tube, was able to run this coil but got a bit too hot.
+Only for short times if you use that type of tube since the plate may become too hot.
+I'm using a larger type, the 27LE6.
 For looks, I moved the meter to a better spot on the board on the panel's right side.
 It does not directly reflect plate or grid current, measurements are really difficult since there is so much of an EM field.
 It is an overall circuit current meter.
 I know what the reading should be depending on how far up I dial the power.
 So if anything is wrong I can tell if it is drawing too much power or not enough.
 I can also get some measurement of the oscillator's current efficiency and how well matched it is.
-If too un-matched, the oscillator will lock up or go into a really high frequency mode that is very hard on the tube.
+If too un-matched, the oscillator will lock up or go into a really high frequency mode that is very hard on the tube and produces no arcs.
 The circuit includes a tuner that matches the primary so that loads on the secondary will not cause problems with the oscillation process.
 This is basically the same thing as SWR with a radio, there must be a good load on this--or it will pull more power and heat up the tube's plate.
-If this got too out of hand the plate would literally start to glow red but that does not happen even under a lot of load.
+If this got too out of hand the plate would literally start to glow red, but that does not happen even under a lot of load.
 A circuit breaker prevents more then about a 1.5amp load.
 As long as I match it with the delta IE control--I can connect it to anything I want such as the experiment with the jar where the plasma flows down into it.
 And as I said already, I importantly added a remote control switch so that I can turn the coil on/off very quickly and without fear of an RF burn or shock.
 Touching ground or grounded metal switches when this is on can cause RF burns if your close to the coil.
 So an insulated switch is important.
 The tuner does not effect frequency much, the air variable instead controls coil load impedance matching.
 This makes it possible for me to connect the coil to items and experiments without oscillator problems.
 An important idea for my design since I wanted to do many experiments with this.
 I'm sure other people have come up with the same concepts, but this schematic and coil design is my work.
 The schematic is available on request only, since this is a very dangerous project and I want more people who view my site and write comments!
 Please subscribe and more projects will be posted.
 Questions and such are always welcome, give me time to respond since I don't check my email all the time.

-Since I used a diode bridge in the plate B+ DC power supply design, we are getting a 120hz "PDC" output.
+As I explained above already, since I used a diode bridge in the plate B+ DC power supply design, we are getting a 120hz ripple in the DC output.
 Basically, when you power a diode bridge with 60hz AC, you will end up getting AC components out of it if you have little or no capacitance on it or you draw so much current that the capacitance you do have cannot compensate.
 Since a diode bridge will allow something DC powered to operate with current in either direction, when you change directions 60 times a second, it becomes a pulsed source of DC that is 2xF(ac) 120vac 60hz.
-So in addition to RF AC harmonics, we have a 120hz signal--2x60 here.
-This is because each cycle either way still has some phase change interval.
-It is difficult for me to explain in detail here, but this translates to a 120hz signal in the DC.
+I can't write much of the math here, I will just explain as best I can.
+So in addition to RF AC harmonics from the oscillator, we have a 120hz signal--2x60 here.
+This is because each cycle either way has a phase change interval.
+It is difficult for me to explain in detail here, but this translates to a 120hz signal in the DC if your power supply is full wave.
+Most are, two diodes or a diode bridge will produce this effect.
 I am just learning the complexities of AC theory and AC mathematics here myself.
-So I hope I am correct in these assumption as it is also based on multiple tests.
+So I hope I am correct in this theory.
+It is also based on multiple scope tests.
 If you are powering something that uses lots of current but as I did here with only a small capacitor (in this case a total of 4.7uf) you will end up getting components of both 120hz and 60hz in the output.
 Mainly the diode bridge produces 120hz if little or no capacitor is used of current drain is so high the capacitor can't keep up.
-Thus, the frequency is multiplied.
+Thus, the frequency is multiplied once the diode bridge is under load.
 We can even see this with a frequency counter if placed near the bridge or connected to it.
 Since we are using really high voltage here--you want to be sure your meter can handle it.
 I have a CatIII which means it's rated for 1000 volts.
 Any more could damage the meter, but since the voltage is so high--we can keep the coil and tube off with just the transformer and supply idling and pickup the signal of both 60hz and 120hz from the supply.
 120hz will be prominent on the + side of the bridge.
-AC theory is still something I am really studying and is pretty complex--there are a lot of things that go on with AC and DC.
-Basically, we have a couple of sign waves that overlap.
-The 120hz will also have elements of 60hz in it as a harmonic.
-I deliberately kept capacitors low and used no filtration for these frequencies so that the supply would make a messy output.
-This produces really big sprites when ever the two fundamental sine waves come together.
+Basically, we have a couple of sign waves that overlap to produce the waveform pics.
+There is also a question of timing.
+How fast does the effect get created?
+The plasma stays in the air after the coil is off but only for about 1/120th of a second or so..
+I deliberately kept capacitors low and used no DC filtration for these frequencies so that the supply would make a 'messy' output.
+This produces really big sprites when ever the two fundamental sine waves converge with 120hz.
 I would say it's 120/300000 or basically, a 2.5kc (2500hz) difference exists between the coil's fundamental operating frequency and 120Hz.
-This may also have something to do with these incredible visible wave functions.
-There are many factors that come into play here, it's a complex situation but what results is a fractal series of sign waves and plasma effects from the output tip.
+The AC main 60hz frequency will also have something to do with these incredible visible wave functions.
+There are many factors that come into play here, it's a complex situation but what results is a fractal series of sign waves and plasma effects from the output tip, which is an AC load via capacitance.
 When photographed at high speed with my full frame camera, it is possible to see just how amazing these effects are and even measure them since I can set my exposure time exactly.
 Many more and better photos will be posted soon.